Congratulations! You are going to be a new Dad!

 This is definitely the biggest tip for Dad to be during pregnancy!

-During my wife’s pregnancy, I took it upon myself to learn a number of danger signs that I should be looking out for.
+During my wife’s pregnancy, I took it upon myself to learn several danger signs that I should be looking out for.

 Prepare your home

-Prep your home for the arrival of your new Baby.
+Prepare your home for the arrival of your new Baby.
 Ok, so you have organized the equipment that the Baby needs, but have you assembled the crib?
-Have you decorated the Babies room?
+Have you decorated Baby’s room?

 For me, this was one of the most stressful times of the pregnancy.
 Mostly because I am terrible at DIY, but also because I am TERRIBLE at DIY.
 I lose things…screws, screwdrivers, bits of wood, basically all the most important parts of the assembly.